JOYUJEONG/Coursera_Deep_Learning/Improving Deep Neural Networks/Practical aspects of deep learning.md

-### Week 1 Quiz - Practical aspects of deep learning
+## Week 1 Quiz - Practical aspects of deep learning

-1. If you have 10,000,000 examples, how would you split the train/dev/test set?
+### 1.If you have 10,000,000 examples, how would you split the train/dev/test set?

 - [ ] 33% train .
 33% dev .
 33% test